 What Is a Cerebrovascular Accident?

-When a dog has a CVA it means that something has occurred to impair the normal function of the brain.
-There are two main ways this can happen, either there is an obstruction of a blood vessel (typically caused by a clot) or a blood vessel in the brain bursts and bleeds, causing a haemorrhage.
+When a dog has a CVA, it means that something has occurred to impair the normal function of the brain.
+There are two main ways this can happen, either there is an obstruction of a blood vessel (typically caused by a clot) or a blood vessel in the brain bursts and bleeds, causing a hemorrhage.

 When either of these things occurs, the flow of oxygen and nutrients to the brain is impeded and brain cells begin to die.
 This results in brain damage and the visible symptoms of a stroke.

 The severity of a stroke depends on how long the blood flow is disrupted.
-When the blood supply is only stopped briefly, the damage is not so bad and both in humans and dogs recovery is rapid.
+When the blood supply is only stopped briefly, the damage is not so bad.
+Recovery is rapid in both humans and dogs.
 This is known as a TIA (Transient Ischemic Attack) or mini-stroke.
 Though the incidence of TIAs in dogs has not been studied, as the symptoms are mild and often not noticed or mistaken by the owners for something else, it is thought by some vets that they do occur in canines.

 In cases where the blood flow to the brain is disrupted for longer, the symptoms of a stroke are more severe and can result in paralysis or turning in circles.

 With advances in technology, notably Magnetic Resonance Imaging (MRI), it is now possible to identify with certainty when a dog has had a stroke, the area of the brain affected, and the severity.

 While in people the symptoms of a stroke are often dramatic, in dogs they can be subtle and may be overlooked or confused for something else.